-Take a closer look at the job board postings, and you will find that both information security and IT audit departments also compete for individuals with similar skills and competencies, in addition to certifications.
-And it is safe to assume that the sought-after skill sets will continue to be more similar in the future, as both departments seek qualified candidates with deep IT knowledge, an understanding of risk management and internal controls, and business acumen and project management competencies.
+Take a closer look at the job board postings and you will find that both information security and IT audit departments also compete for individuals with similar skills and competencies, in addition to certifications.
+And it is safe to assume that the sough-after skill sets will continue be more similar in the future, as both departments seek qualified candidates with deep IT knowledge, an understanding of risk management and internal control, and business acumen and project management competencies.

 Converging Skill Sets

 The demand for qualified professionals with these varied skill sets is also outpacing the supply, causing challenges for both hiring managers and recruiters to find and hire capable and competent employee candidates with these highly sought after skills.
-And finding candidates with the desired array of competencies can be challenging and costly.
+And finding candidates with the desired array of skills can be difficult and costly.

 Brown advocates a balance of earning in-demand certifications with building broad, on-the-job experience.
 "We're doing our best to educate our clients that certifications are great, but nothing replaces actual hands-on job experience," she says.
 "We anticipate this trend to continue in 2017 in both the private and government marketplace."

-So, what does this mean for employers and those looking for IT audit and information security candidates?
+So, what does this mean to employers and those looking for IT audit and information security candidates?
 Certifications will increasingly drive hiring decisions, and candidates with crossover certifications may prove more versatile in today's IT and security environments.
-Meanwhile, the number of qualified candidates will continue to lag behind the demand for these positions, so there may be a need to cast a wider net for IT audit and info security positions with other certifications.
+Meanwhile, the number of qualified candidates will continue to lag behind the demand for these position, So there may be a need to cast a wider net to those IT audit and info security positions with other certifications.

-Perhaps more importantly, what does this mean for IT audit and information security professionals interested in a new position at a different employer, or looking to advance their career?
+Perhaps more importantly, what does this mean for IT audit and information security professionals looking to advance their career or for a new position at a different employer?
 You can improve your prospects if you get certified in CISA, CISSP, and CISM, regardless of whether you're an IT auditor or information security professional.
-Some other certifications you might consider include incident response, process, project management, and business continuity and disaster recovery planning.
+Some other certifications you might consider include: incident response, process, project management, and business continuity and disaster recovery planning.
 Another way to advance your career is to see opportunities to broaden information security knowledge and IT knowledge.
 And data analytics proficiency can certainly be a boon to any IT audit and information security career track.